 - How many conversion goals you’ve reached and how different channels contributed to those goals

-You can also see how many organic keywords your site ranks for.
+You can also see how many organic keywords your site ranks for through their rank tracking tools.
 If you click on the number under “organic keywords” at the top of the page, you can see which keywords you rank for, your position in search results, the number of searches each keyword gets, and more.

 Here’s an example of how Ahrefs displays site metrics, including the number of keywords for which your site ranks in the top 100 organic results and the number of backlinks your site has.